 Note :-Present contract shall be notarized by Authorized Notary on 500/- Rs.
 Stamp Paper.
 But in future it seems that, Present contract shall duly registered, in that event, the Contractor herein shall liable to pay all Registration Charges in this regards.

+SCHEDULED OF SLABS

+1st slab 25 days with retaining wall

+2nd slab 25 days with retaining wall

+3rd slab 25 days with retaining wall

+4rth slab to 15th slab 21 days manual slab

+OHWT LMR and pergola as per site conditions

 The said conditions & clauses thereto have been read as a part of this agreement & the parties hereto agreed for the same & in witness where of the parties hereto have hereunto set and subscribed their respective hands and seal on the day, month and the year first hereinabove written.